nucleus-coop/nucleus-coop.github.io/_docs/faq.md

 I'd really like this to get fixed please thanks magic man! -Beanboy
 ```
-Keep in mind most scripts are made and tested using the latest legit steam versions, so provide information about what version of the game you have.
+Keep in mind most scripts are made and tested using the latest legit Steam versions, so provide information about what version of the game you have.

 Also provide a debug log of the Nucleus Co-op error or crash: Open Nucleus Co-Op settings by pressing the gear icon at the top right of the Nucleus UI.
 Check the box labelled Enable Debug Log, then press Save and Close.
 Run the script you are having trouble with again and a log file will be created in the same folder as the Nucleus Co-Op exe, called debug-log.txt.
 You can also ask for support in our discord.